cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/README.md

 ### 1. Instantiate and Query Geospatial Time Series Data

+Download the [data folder] and put it at the same level of Agents\RenewableEnergyAgents.
 Follow the instructions provided in the README.md file of each agent listed below to instantiate and query related geospatial time-series data.

 * MetOfficeSolarSensorAgent
 * MetOfficeWindSensorAgent